 Are there any implications with switching bank accounts?

-You may find that as a new customer to the bank which you have transferred to, you are not yet able to acquire all of their services.
-This is just another good reason to make sure you do your due diligence before signing up.
+You may find that as a new customer to a bank, you’re not yet able to benefit from all of their offers.
+This is another good reason to make sure you do your due diligence before signing up.